![]() |

 waves on the circulation.

-My research focuses on atmospheric waves, and specifically on
+My research focuses on atmospheric waves of all scales

 atmospheric gravity waves that have horizontal wavelengths in